 The admission requirements for doctoral candidates are recorded in Article 2 of the TU Delft Doctoral Regulations.
 More detailed information can be found in section A of the Implementation Decree on the Doctoral Regulations.

-According to Dutch law and the TU Delft Doctoral Regulations a doctoral candidate should be in possession of a Dutch Master’s degree.
+Under Dutch law and the TU Delft Doctoral Regulations a doctoral candidate should be in possession of a Dutch Master’s degree.
 This may be a Master of Science or a Master of Arts degree from a University or College of Higher Education.

 Preparation and paperwork

-For every would-be doctoral candidate of TU Delft, a check of their legibility is standard procedure.
-This means that, besides a letter and a CV, all applications must include scans of the (highest) diploma and transctipr.
+An eligibility check of all prospective doctoral candidates is standard procedure at TU Delft.
+This means that, besides a letter and a CV, all applications must include scans of the applicant’s (highest) diploma and a transcript.
 Furthermore, at the start of their Doctoral Programme all doctoral candidates must be registered as such at the TU Delft Graduate School.
-For more information about registration and the required documents see 'Intake Meeting'.
+For more information about registration and the required documents, see Intake Meeting.